roisingarveyhq/roisingarveyhq.github.com/_includes/bio.md

 * Work for a less bureaucratic approach to the cottage food industry in Clare
 * Help farmers develop sustainable solutions to meet the challenges of more regular extreme weather events.

-You can find out more [in my election flyer](/images/flyer.pdf), if you're not registered to vote, you can download the from [here](http://www.checktheregister.ie/appforms%5CRFA_English_Form.pdf) and if you're interested in supporting me please join my [go fund it campaign](https://www.gofundme.com/garveys-the-1-to-get-things-done).

-Go raibh maith agat!